Uncle Ben: Spider-Man and death

 In high school, a radioactive spider bite gave Peter superhuman powers.
 Creating the costumed identity of Spider-Man for himself, Peter sought first to exploit his newfound powers as a masked wrestler and then as a television star.
 Coming from a television appearance, Spider-Man saw a burglar being chased by a security guard.
 The guard called for Spider-Man to stop the robber, but the nascent Spidey refused on the grounds that catching criminals was not his job.
 The robber got away.

-When Peter later returned home, he was informed by a police officer that his beloved Uncle Ben had been killed by a burglar.
+When Peter later returned home, he was informed by a police officer that his Uncle Ben had been killed by a burglar.
 Outraged, he donned his Spider-Man costume and captured the man only to realize to his horror that it was the same burglar whom he could have effortlessly captured earlier at the studio.
 As a result, Peter considered himself morally responsible for Ben's death and resolved to fight crime as a superhero — realizing that with great power comes great responsibility — and vowing never to let another innocent person come to harm if he could help it.